 As we head into what is predicted to be hot summer, with a high number of visitors to our district, it’s important we all be conscious of our water use.
 Water restrictions help everyone play their part.

-While our district has not had water restrictions before - increased temperatures and increased outdoor use due to activities like washing boats, watering gardens and property maintenance puts pressure on our water supply.
-This may require us to follow water restrictions this summer.
+Increased temperatures and increased outdoor use due to activities like washing boats, watering gardens and property maintenance put pressure on our water supply.

 You will be notified of a change in water restriction level by updates to our website, social media and the indication arrow on the physical sign in Kāwhia township will be pointing to the current restriction level.
 The details of our water restriction levels are outlined below: